I. INTRODUCTION AND PURPOSE

 Campus Network: All UCLA networks connected to the campus backbone network, directly or indirectly, and whether or not behind a firewall or Network Address Translation (NAT) device.
 (NAT is an Internet standard that enables a local area network (LAN) to use one set of IP addresses for internal traffic and a second set of addresses for external traffic).

-Connectivity Service Provider: For the purposes of this policy, a unit, organization, or person that enables access to the Campus Network by UCLA faculty, students and staff and including for visiting scholars, conference attendees or other temporary visitors to UCLA.
+Connectivity Service Provider: A unit, organization, or person that enables access to the Campus Network by UCLA faculty, students and staff and including for visiting scholars, conference attendees or other temporary visitors to UCLA.

 Network Device (Device): A computer, printer, wireless appliance or other piece of equipment that can connect to and communicate over the Campus Network.